-Here Lies Wilson Matthews – Introduction
+Here Lies Wilson Matthews – 1 Who Was W.M.
+Matthews?

 But he wanted to get in.
 He wanted to be urbane and careless.
 He wanted to wear well-cut clothes.
 He wanted to be a gentleman.